net-daemon/docs/docs/api/api_configuration.md

 ## Application instance configuration

-Example below instance an application with id `light_manager_kitchen` and sets a configuration named `the_light` to a string used by the `LightManager` class.
+Example below instanciates an application with id `light_manager_kitchen` and sets a configuration named `the_light` to a string used by the `LightManager` class.

 **lightmanager.yaml**